gminnocenti/pl-ucb-star-assessments/README.md

 ...where * is whatever your element name is.

-**At this point**, all of your work should be able to go into either a question subdirectory or the single element subdirectory.
+**At this point**, all of your work should be able to go into either a question subdirectory or the element subdirectory.
 If you find yourself in a situation where you have code that doesn't belong in either of those places, ask us.
 The reason is to keep each project
 standalone: it should be possible for an instructor to use the project simply by copying any `questions/CS999/` subdirectories and optionally any element subdirectories, nothing else.

-## Develop on a branch

-To avoid lots of merge collisions, it's best to develop on a branch and use that branch for local testing.
-At the end of the semester, we can merge your branch to `master` if you open a PR.
-Note that the PR should **only** result in changes to `questions/CS999/` and possibly to your element subdirs.

 ## Packaging milestone